IanChen83/mdx-hast-reduction/README.md

 ## Usage

 Put this plugin in the `hastPlugins` array.
 See [MDX documentation](https://mdxjs.com/plugins).
-Or you can check out the `webpack.modules.config.js` in the `example` folder.
+Or you can check out `webpack.modules.config.js` in the `example` folder.

 ## Benchmark